You have a choice:

 The method is suitable for most women, from young women to women in menopause.
 Pregnant women, women with unexplained vaginal bleeding, and women who have liver disease or breast cancer should not use the implant.

 Sterilization is permanent birth control for males or females.
-A person must be certain that they do not want to have any more children in the future, before doing this.
+Before doing this, a person must be sure that they do not want to have any more children in the future.
 A partner should not force one to undergo sterilization.
-It should be completely voluntary.
+It should be entirely voluntary.

 Female sterilization

 The sperm and the female egg usually meet in the Fallopian tube.
 Fertilization takes place in the Fallopian tube.
-The fertilized egg then moves down the Fallopian tube to the uterine cavity where it implants into the uterine wall.
+The fertilized egg then moves down the Fallopian tube to the uterine cavity, where it implants into the uterine wall.
 Sterilization prevents this permanently.
-The Fallopian tubes are folded and tied or cut during this procedure, so sperm can no longer reach the female egg.
-The procedure is called Laparoscopic sterilization and is done under general anaesthesia.
+The Fallopian tubes are folded and tied or cut during this procedure so sperm can no longer reach the female egg.
+The method is called Laparoscopic sterilization and is done under general anaesthesia.
 The woman is immediately infertile – although some form of birth control should be used up until the procedure is done.

 Male sterilization